Employment at Naturally Superior Adventures

 We’re open from early May to early November, active from mid May – mid October, busy from June – September, very busy during July and August and cranking happy busy from mid July – mid August!

 We offer a great location on Lake Superior at the mouth of the Michipicoten River, about a 15-minute drive south of Wawa, Ontario, on Highway 17.
-You will be working with about 15 co-workers.
 Most of our staff members live on our seven-acre site while some live in Wawa.
 The staff area is serviced by a staff building for some meals and relaxation, a shower building and staff bio-outhouse affectionately known as the “revolver”.
+There are fantastic paddling and hiking opportunities right from the base, and we are a short drive to Lake

 Our staff numbers about 12 during the busy period plus some additional staff visiting to guide specific trips.
 Most of our regular staff have some form of outdoor education training and experience.